ChristophReich1996/Dirac-GAN/README.md

 ## Dependencies

-DiracGAN is written in [PyTorch 1.8.1](https://pytorch.org/).
+Dirac-GAN is written in [PyTorch 1.8.1](https://pytorch.org/).
 No GPU is required!
 All additional dependencies can be seen in the [`requirements.txt`](requirements.txt) file.
 To install all dependencies simply run:

 ```shellscript
 pip install -r requirements.txt